For such a small, sleepy place, there’s a wide variety of things to do in Isla Mujeres — an island located off the coast of Cancun in Mexico.

-The turquoise blue waters off Isla Mujeres are perfect for deep-sea fishing, inshore fishing and spear fishing.
+The turquoise blue waters of Isla Mujeres are perfect for deep-sea fishing, inshore fishing, and spearfishing.
 The best months for sailfish and marlin are from mid-December through to July.
-If you enjoy tuna fishing the best months are between April and August.
+If you prefer tuna fishing the best months are between April and August.

-Depending on what type of fishing you enjoy the most, there are many charter operators that will cater for your needs, ranging from charter boats to private yacht tours.
+Depending on what type of fishing you enjoy the most, there are many charter operators that will cater to your needs, ranging from charter boats to private yacht tours.

 9. Swim With Whale Sharks